-• One layer of geogrid, Tensar Triax TX130 (for Bexar County), installed on top of compacted (moisture conditioned or stabilized) subgrade as per manufacturer's guidelines.
+• One layer of geogrid, Tensar Triax TX130, installed on top of compacted (moisture conditioned or stabilized) subgrade as per manufacturer's guidelines.

 Subgrade Verification:

 • At the time of construction, the final pavement subgrade should be observed and delineated / verified by a representative of InTEC.